The Neuroscience of Patience

 Being patient involves maintaining self-control despite our circumstances.
 It involves maintaining love and forgiveness even under challenging situations.
 Patience has much to do with not letting ourselves be overcome by anger or fear.
 Patience is how we maintain our faith in the face of adversity.
 When we have the impulse to respond in anger and judgment, and instead refrain, this is patience at work.
 Being patient in adversity helps us break the cycle of revenge.
-Jesus said that by the same standard we judge, so too will we be judged.
-The example of the men judging the woman who had committed adultery reveals how each of us has the power to throw a stone.
-If we do not practice patience, we will all end up throwing stones at each other.
-Sometimes that is exactly how it feels in today’s day and age.

 When we think of patience, we also generally think of being patient in relationship to a specific result or desire.
 We can wait patiently for a loved one to return.
 We can be patient in the fulfillment of a goal.
 Being patient is a way of life, but it ought not to be completely separated from our goals and desires.
 To be patient without any ultimate goals in mind is to be idle.
 Remaining tranquil and unmoved even amid our hopes and dreams being dashed can be submission and capitulation.
 Letting others act in evil ways without challenging them is enabling.
 Patience calls us to respond in love rather than retaliation.
 Laziness or sloth are generally considered sinful.
 It is with purpose that our hopes and longsuffering become powerful.
 Waiting is part and parcel with hope.
 Scripture reminds us to wait on the Lord.
 Our hopes, dreams, and prayers will be challenged in many ways, but we can retain hope.
 We can respond in love rather than continue the cycle of revenge.
 Challenges may cause us to modify what we hope for and how we respond, but our hope and response of love can remain else we fall into despair or hatred.